Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What is a bowel obstruction?

-A bowel obstruction occurs when your large or small intestine is completely or partly blocked.
+A bowel obstruction is a partial or complete blockage of your intestine.
+Your small or large intestine may be affected.
 The blockage prevents food and waste from passing through normally.

 What causes a bowel obstruction?

 - Adhesions are bands of scar tissue that may form after a surgery.
 An adhesion attaches your intestine to a nearby organ or to the wall of your abdomen.
 This may pull your intestine out of place and cause an obstruction.

 - A hernia occurs when part of the intestine bulges through the muscle wall of the abdomen.
 The hernia may cause an obstruction if the intestine becomes trapped.

 - A tumor may cause a blockage of the intestine.